yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 To implement a custom input handler you can use a proper object-oriented
-approach: create a derived class of `reflex::Matcher` (or another matcher class derived from `reflex::AbstractMatcher`) and in the derived class override the `size_t reflex::Matcher::get(char *s, size_t n)` method for input handling.
+approach: create a derived class of `reflex::Matcher` (or another matcher class derived from `reflex::AbstractLexer`) and in the derived class override the `size_t reflex::Matcher::get(char *s, size_t n)` method for input handling.
 This function is called with a string buffer `s` of size `n` bytes.
 Fill the string buffer `s` up to `n` bytes and return the number of bytes stored in `s`.